aduud21/heckerbot/SECURITY.md

 ## Github
 if you want, you could report a issue here in github but I HIGHLY RECOMMEND doing the ones above this one instead

+## Email
+If you want, you may also contact me via email: contact-adudu21@proton.me or sometimes: contact-adudu21@pm.me